-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer o Accelerated filer o Non-accelerated filer \square
+Large accelerated filer o

+Accelerated filer o